msurmenok/logs-analysis/README.md

 * Who are the most popular article authors of all time;
 * On which days did more than 1% of requests lead to errors.

+Data consists of three tables: articles, authors, and log.

 ## Running with Virtual Machine
 ### Prerequisites
 * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)